demogorgi/polynomialLongDivision/README.md

 # polynomialLongDivision
 Polynomial long divison in finite fields with shell and Latex output by Uwe Gotzes

 Example:

-Arguments are dividend, divisor, characteristic of the finite field, variable symbol
+Arguments are dividend, divisor, characteristic of the finite field, variable symbol (The calculations are done within the real numbers if 1 is chosen as characteristic)
 ```
 >ruby pd.rb "3,0,0,1,1" "4,0,3" 5 x
 ```